 job title: Provincial Systems Navigator

-reports to: Program & Services Director, LGBT2SQ Communities
+reports to: Programs & Services Director, LGBT2SQ Communities

 Rainbow Health Ontario (RHO) is a province—wide program of Sherbourne.
 RHO creates opportunities for the health care system to better serve LGBT2SQ communities.
 We achieve this through four main approaches: supporting practice and organizational change, influencing public policy, catalyzing research, and providing information and consultation.

 At Sherbourne Health, we care about our staff and recognize that our biggest strength is our people.
 We have a solid commitment to life-long learning which is demonstrated through our professional development program.
 We invest in collective work and staff training to improve client care.
 We supplement this by creating a low-barrier work environment built on equity and respect, while working together in caring, cohesive teams and providing opportunities for advancement.

 - Four weeks of vacation per year (to start).

 - A competitive salary.

 - Membership in Healthcare of Ontario Pension Plan (HOOPP).

 - A generous professional development plan: up to $1300 to be used towards learning activities.